-If a party declines to attend a hearing, the hearing may be conducted in the absence of the complainant or respondent at the discretion of the Title IX Coordinator and/or the Chair.
+If a party declines to attend a hearing, the hearing may be conducted in the absence of the complainant or respondent at the discretion of the Title IX Coordinator and/or the Hearing Officer or Chair.

-Parties who participate in the hearing will be located in separate rooms from the other party and the hearing panel.
-Parties will be connected to one another and the hearing Panel in real time via video conference technology.
+Parties who participate in the hearing will be located in separate rooms from the other party and the Decision-Maker(s).
+Parties will be connected to one another and the Decision-Maker(s) in real time via video conference technology.
 When possible, each party should be in the same physical room as their hearing advisor and their emotional support resource; if any party is unable to be in the same physical location as their advisor and/or emotional support resource, they may be connected with one another virtually in a manner that allows them to privately communicate with one another.
-Witnesses will be called upon by the Panel to join the hearing via video conference only while their presence is required to answer questions.
+Witnesses will be called upon by the Decision-Maker(s) to join the hearing via video conference only while their presence is required to answer questions.